 This has been my favorite sugar cookie dough for years.
-This is probably one of the most worn index cards in my recipe file!
+This is probably one of the most worn index cards in my recipe file.

 I found this recipe years and years ago in an issue of Family Fun magazine.
 The editors claimed that they'd tried A TON of recipes over the years, but found this one to be the best.
 And I agree!

-Rolling the Dough
+Rolling the Dough and Cutting Out

 - After chilling the dough, it will need to sit out for 20 minutes or so to facilitate rolling (time will depend on the thickness of the dough/how you shaped it, and the temperature in your kitchen)